-My name is Sheila Wray, the founder and manager of Petticoat Poms, a home based hobby kennel.
+My name is Sheila, the energy behind our animal love.
 We are located in the small town of Wimberley, Texas, situated in the heart of the beautiful Texas hill country.
-Our homestead includes five acres of lush live oak and cedar elm trees with our acreage securely fenced and divided for the romp and play of our children, Poms, and horses.
-Our Petticoat Poms goals are 1) to produce and raise superior quality, registered poms that conform to the breed's high standard and 2) to protect and promote that standard.
-We sell to private homes exclusively, and under no exception will we allow our dogs to be adopted out to large kennels, pet stores, puppy mills, or any individual who intends to confine them in small dog runs for the bulk of their day.
-The Poms we are raising are intended for the lifetime of affection and companionship they are eager to give and never so someone can purchase "Just a dog."
-Poms, in our estimation, are one of the most intelligent breeds (largely why they are selected for circus performance), most affectionate of breeds, and make wonderful, devoted family pets and personal companions.
+Our homestead includes lush live oak and cedar elm trees with our acreage securely fenced and divided for the romp and play of our children, Poms, Jerseys, and horses.
+Our Petticoat Poms goals are 1) to produce and raise superior quality poms that conform to the breed's high standard and 2) to protect and promote that standard.
+We only have a few litters a year.
+With 1-2 puppies in an average litter, we are able to be very picky about the homes we place our puppies in: exclusively pet homes, and under no exception will we allow our dogs to be adopted out to large kennels, pet stores, puppy mills, or any individual who intends to confine them in small dog runs for the bulk of their day.
+We believe they deserve a lifetime of affection and companionship.
+Poms are one of the most intelligent breeds (largely why they are selected for circus performance), most affectionate, and make devoted family pets, therapy companions, and personal friends.
 A few minutes of internet research over the Pomeranian history and breed description is just the beginning of persuasion.
 A few seconds with one in your lap, will persuade you for LIFE!

 Home of Petticoat Poms

 In addition to our plethora of Poms, our homestead family includes Lilly, our girls' stubborn Shetland pony and Miss Molly, our faithful, patient Jersey milk cow.
 Miss Molly, named for an old Texas fiddle tune, has been the sole responsibility of my two oldest sons, both devoted Texas fiddler musicians.
-Each week, she donates 28 gallons of pure, unpasteurized liquid gold (from our perspective) for our family's private consumption and for my son's Cow-share dairy business.
+Each week, she donates awesome milk (from our perspective) for our family's private consumption.
 Photo: Lilly warmly welcomes Molly's little Macho into the world just minutes after his birth.

 Photo: My Petticoat partner sharing treats with some of our fur babies in their 2 1/2 acre playground.
 What a life!
 Her second favorite spot is the above ground garden, (fenced area in the upper right of the photo).

 A common sight in our neighborhood, is the Wray brood on our family walks.
-We take up most of the private roadway with a myriad of young bikers, walkers, and Mom with the joggerstroller full of wee ones... always including a different lapful of our adult fur babies who looooove to come along.
+We take up most of the private roadway with a myriad of young bikers, walkers, and Mom with the joggerstroller full of wee ones... always including a different lapful of our beloved pets who looooove to come along.

 Once our puppies become active, they are given round-pen play time in the shade of our Oak covered yard.
 Their early puppy-hood is spent in a natual setting, and they are given plenty of freedom to romp, play and explore while being socialized by gentle, careful hands.